 If we take a closer look at the financials we see that the company’s revenues have suffered since 2017 from earning Rs.
 3405 in that year to Rs.
 625 cr in 2022.
-This is reflected in the profit as well which have fallen from Rs.
+This is reflected in the profit as well which has fallen from Rs.
 303 cr in 2017 to making a loss every year after.

 Billionaire and founder of Adani Group have made it clear that the group has huge plans for the renewable energy space.
 Adani Power has a thermal power plant with a capacity of 12,450 MW.
 In addition to this, the company has a solar plant of 40MW.

 Adani Solar has a 3.5GW production capacity while Adani Green Energy is expected to have a capacity of 25GW from also commissioned and under-construction projects.
 Earlier the group also secured India’s largest renewable energy sector with the acquisition of SB Energy for $3.5 billion.